Applying for asylum

 • When you submit your application, your fingerprints will be taken, as well as the fingerprints of all your family members included in your application.
 Children under the age of 14 do not have to give fingerprints.

-• You must give your address and telephone number, as well as your family members.
-It is very important that this information is correct.
-Your file may be closed if the authorities cannot contact you at the address and telephone number you declare.
-If you change address at any time you must inform the Police or the Asylum Service immediately and not later than three days after you move.
-In order to do so, you must go in person to the Asylum Service or to your local Immigration Police Office, and complete the specific form provided.
-The police officer will then note in your Aliens Book that you have informed Immigration about your new address.
-NOTE: In case you are homeless, you must inform the Immigration Police.
+• You must provide your full address and telephone number, as well as those of your family members.
+It is very important that this information is correct; your file may be closed if the authorities cannot contact you at the address and telephone number you have provided.
+If you change address at any time, you must inform the Immigration Police or the Asylum Service immediately and not later than three days after you move.
+In order to do so, you must go in person to the Asylum Service or to your local Immigration Police Office, and inform them and complete the relevant form, which will be provided to you.

-Once you complete all the above steps, the Immigration Police will give you a Confirmation of Submission, proving that you have applied for asylum and that you are legally residing in Cyprus.
+Once you complete all the above steps, the Immigration Police will give you a Confirmation of Submission, which proves that you have applied for asylum and that you are legally residing in Cyprus.
 You should keep this Confirmation Letter with you at all times, as it protects you from being arrested and/or deported.
-You can use the Confirmation Letter to register with the Labour Office and exercise your right to work nine months after you submit your asylum application.
-The Confirmation Letter also proves your entitlement to social assistance in case you cannot find a job, or you cannot work, and a medical card in order to have access to the public hospitals.
+The Confirmation Letter allows you to:

 Step 3: Medical Examinations

-After you receive your Confirmation Letter you must go within three days for a medical examination at any District Hospital, Monday to Friday 11:30 – 1:30.
+After you receive your Confirmation Letter, you must go within three days for a medical examination at any District Hospital, Monday to Friday 11:30 – 1:30.
 The medical examination is free of charge and the results of the examination are confidential.